 Do we know what causes lymphoma of the skin?

-Even though researchers have found some of the key DNA changes that cause lymphoma, they still do not know why these changes occur.
+Scientists are learning about the exact gene changes that cause skin lymphomas.
+But even though they have found some of these gene changes, they still do not know why these changes occur.

 Last Medical Review: 08/04/2014

-Last Revised: 03/14/2013
+Last Revised: 02/24/2016